rishabdhar12/portfolio/content/tech write-up/fpdart-flutter.md

 ### Why Functional Programming?

 > Functional programming makes code easier to manage and test by focusing on pure functions and immutability (not changing data).
-This approach has helped me keep my app’s state consistent and avoid unexpected bugs.

 ---
 ## How Fpdart Helps